funkyfisch/docker-devops-public/exercises/exercise-2/exercise-2.md

 ## Steps
 Execute the following steps to complete the exercise:

-1. Create a `Dockerfile` with the following configuration and order:
+1. Create a `Dockerfile` in the `app` directory with the following configuration and order:

 - Base image: `node:latest`